← Back to research

 • Interest in self-improving agent infrastructure

-• Cybersecurity or similar domain with compliance requirements
+• Cybersecurity or similar domain with compliance requirements (markdown SECURITY.md/LEGAL.md constraint files)

-• Want highest-adoption benchmark to target
+• Want a company-wide adoption benchmark to target

 Limited applicability: